About the Owners

 I'm Ryan Kennedy, and I’m Papa.
 Since my daughter could speak, she’s called me Papa.
-And, even though her friends at school are starting to influence her into calling me "Dad," Papa is still my title.
 Papa is also the nickname of my favorite author, Ernest Hemingway, who also happened to love cats.
-His estate is still home to over 50 cats.
-So "Papa's Cat Café" seemed like a perfect name and motif for the café.
+His Key West estate is still home to over 50 cats, most of whom are polydactyl (extra-toed) Hemingway cats.
+So "Papa's Cat Café" seemed like a perfect name and motif for our cat café.

-My first experience with cat cafés came in 2016 when I visited one in Seoul, South Korea.
+Our first experience with cat cafés came in 2016 when we visited one in Seoul, South Korea.
 My family and I could have spent all day there.
-I couldn’t help thinking how Columbia would be a perfect town for a cat café, with its student population and thriving, eclectic downtown.
-We’ve watched Columbia grow to be quite the bustling city, but it’s still lacking a cat café!
+I couldn’t help thinking that Columbia would be a perfect town for a cat café, with its student population and thriving, eclectic downtown.
+We’ve watched Columbia grow to be quite the bustling city, but it was still lacking a cat café!

-And I'm excited to bring this idea to the great town of Columbia.
-I consider myself a Columbia native—I’ve lived 20 minutes away my entire life, my wife (MacKenzie) is a Hickman grad, and we both graduated from Mizzou as teachers.
-We want to bring something new and different to the people here, something that can help folks who can’t own cats for whatever reason, and something that can help our homeless cat population.
-If you can do something that can help people and animals, you should do it.
-I hope you will entrust me with the responsibility of embarking on this mission by funding our Kickstarter and bringing Papa’s Cat Café to life!
+And we're excited to bring this idea to the great town of Columbia.
+We consider ourselves Columbia natives—I’ve lived 20 minutes away my entire life, my wife (MacKenzie) is a Hickman grad, and we both graduated from Mizzou's College of Education as teachers.
+We wanted to bring something new and different to the people here, something that could help folks who can’t own cats for whatever reason, and something that could help our homeless cat population.
+If you can do something that can help people and animals, you should do it!

 I manage general operations daily while MacKenzie continues teaching at Hickman and assisting with her role on the side.
 Don't hesitate to contact us if we can assist you in any way.
 We hope to see you with the cats!